-- 6.81 The Councils GIS Layer has identified that there is the potential for several key species to be present within the vicinity.
+6.95 The Councils GIS Layer has identified that there is the potential for several key species to be present within the vicinity.
 Using the guidance issued by Natural England it is unlikely that the proposed development would harm protected species or their habitat.
 A desk study was included within the scope of a Hedgerow Ecological Assessment Report (HEA) undertaken in respect of a previous revision to the development.
 The HEA assessed the habitats in the locality and the presence of protected species/species of conservation note from within a 1 kilometre radius of the site.
 No protected or notable species were observed on site, although detailed survey work for protected/notable species was not undertaken.
-A depression in the ground, which could possibly be a (blocked) historic badger hole, was found near the eastern hedgerow, and birds nests were observed in the hedgerows. - 6.82 In respect of the application before Members, the proposed site plan illustrates the retention of most of the existing hedgerows around the application site with the exception of the widened access/exist point.
+A depression in the ground, which could possibly be a (blocked) historic badger hole, was found near the eastern hedgerow, and birds nests were observed in the hedgerows.

+6.96 In respect of the application before Members and as highlighted in paragraph 6.94 above, the proposed site plan illustrates the retention of most of the existing hedgerows around the application site with the exception of the widened access/exist point.
 Further landscaping would also be undertaken within the development site.
-To protect existing hedgerows during construction works a condition is recommended which would ensure that tree and hedge protection barriers are erected prior to the commencement of any works and remain in situ during construction works.
-A further condition is also recommended which would required the existing hedgerow to be maintained at a height of no less than 1.6 metres when measured from the existing ground level and that any existing gaps within the existing hedgerow are reinforced by double rows of native hedgerow plants.
-In overall terms, existing and proposed landscaping would help to soften and blend the development into the landscape.
+Conditions are also recommended which would also protect the existing hedgerows during construction works, maintain them at a height of 1.6 metres and that any gaps are reinforced by double rows of native hedgerow plants.
 To further protect biodiversity and breeding birds, informatives are recommended within the decision notice drawing the applicant's attention to the requirement under conservation legislation such as the Wildlife and Countryside Act 1981, The Conservation of Habitats and Species Regulations 2010 etc.